vieiragcv/api-social-media/README.md

 # api-social-media

 AS A social media startup
-I WANT an API: social network (NoSQL)
-SO THAT I can handle unstructured data
+I WANT an API: social network (NoSQL) SO THAT I can handle unstructured data

-GIVEN a social network API

 |--- WHEN app is invoked                      ---|
 |--- THEN server starts and models sync to DB ---|